zgbjgg/rehc/README.md

 ====

 REHC allows control and monitoring applications remotely, if the application was down, RHEC could restart it.
-RHEC needs the protocol (rsh or ssh).
-You can log into the remote host memebers of the cluster wothout a password prompt.
+RHEC needs the protocol (rsh or ssh) configured properly.
+You must able to log into the remote hosts, members of the cluster wothout a password prompt.

 install instructions